BlackDeath12/Pico433MhzRFModule/README.md

 This library is intended for use in a Raspberry Pi Pico microcontroller to handle digital signals from a 433 MHz radio module.
 You can find this module on [Amazon](https://www.amazon.com/HiLetgo-Wireless-Transmitter-Receiver-Raspberry/dp/B01DKC2EY4/ref=sr_1_3?dib=eyJ2IjoiMSJ9.tNlJbSBQOEL92GF5uwdw_3SL16TQy5q53ghPMyP1cHEsrLxGHSv_Hrk051zSYoIKOV3SQOxT8WlPG1fWqBXTT2qJziGxOrVbRX8AA7w0lYnlZSmpK8G69bdIipY7qC98s63Tp4Auc2GXPUjxvkEA17zSVrBe0Hu2DsSEkeMOCp1ocImWadqcHmnRnU0TwXfq4_TeJ5_5FVu8ZNVvSN_ARLaKOvYZicok_mjMqcb6nTQ.SDqOOcts__5t69TnLcj5LbM_DOp22w5x4iSZq723qCQ&dib_tag=se&keywords=433mhz+receiver&qid=1710655441&sr=8-3).
 This module is perfect for simple short-range communication, whether it is to control your room LEDs or disable an alarm system.
 This module is cheap and easy to use.

-I created this library because, after some research, I couldn't find any other existing radio library that worked for Micropython (Raspberry Pi Pico's coding language).
-Therefore, I decided to make this library.

 ## What the library does:

 This library receives a radio signal through the RF module and turns it into binary for your Raspberry Pi Pico.
 The algorithm is based on the Manchester code, a data transfer protocol that turns low and high-voltage signals to binary based on the length of the signal.